Kyle Kendrick

-Kendrick's pitching style was characterized by his poise on the mound that allowed him to "go with the flow" of the game.
-He predominantly threw a sinker and mixed in some secondary pitches in which he lacked confidence.
+He predominantly threw a sinker, mixed in with some secondary pitches.

 Early life

 Born in Houston, Texas, Kendrick was a three-sport standout in football, basketball, and baseball at Mount Vernon High School in Mount Vernon, Washington.
 Throughout his adolescent athletic career, it was Kendrick's father Maury from whom Kendrick drew guidance and direction, particularly on how to conduct oneself during a game.
 Maury advised Kendrick to show as little emotion as possible when pitching, and is the one from whom Kendrick draws his composure while pitching.
 Kendrick and his father discuss pitching before and after every one of Kendrick's starts, which Maury watches from Seattle, Washington, and in 2013, Maury was part of the Phillies' Father's Day celebration, a celebration of his guidance of Kendrick.